-In 2018, the Company supported the non-profit organizations Charita Zlín, Nadace Křižovatka, Senior Otrokovice, DDM Sluničko Otrokovice and the preschool in Zlín - Malenovice.
+In 2019, the Company supported, among others, the non-profit organizations Charita Otrokovice, Senior Otrokovice, and Nadace Křižovatka.
+It also funded the preschool in Zlín - Malenovice, the elementary school Mánesova in Otrokovice and the Fire Squad of the Zlín region.